 Day 10 – Agrigento

 Spend the final day of your 10 days in Sicily exploring the highlights surrounding the town of Agrigento.
-This area is most famous for being home to the Valley of the Temples, which is an incredible archaeological site that houses seven ruined Greek temples – including some of the best-preserved temples in the world.
+This area is most famous for being home to the Valley of the Temples, which is an incredible UNESCO world heritage site that houses seven ruined Greek temples – including some of the best-preserved temples in the world.

 Plan to spend the morning exploring the Valley of the Temples – you need at least a couple of hours in order to do the park justice.
 Stop for lunch in Agrigento proper before making your way to the beautiful Scala dei Turchi.